 - Nationality: Nigerian

-Suraj Adedamola Rahmon is pursuing a PhD within the Cities and Infrastructure group, as part of the materials and structures research team.
+Suraj Adedamola Rahmon is pursuing a PhD within the Cities, Infrastructure and Energy research group, as part of the materials and structures research team.
 He is collaborating with Heidelberg Cement AG in Germany, and his research is funded by the Tertiary Education Funds Nigeria (TETFUND).

 Understanding supplementary cement materials